microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/deviceregistrationmembership.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An abstract resource type indicating the scope that a particular policy applies to.
-Derived types are [noDeviceRegistrationMembership](../resources/nodeviceregistrationmembership.md), [allDeviceRegistrationMembership](../resources/alldeviceregistrationmembership.md) and [enumeratedDeviceRegistrationMembership](../resources/enumerateddeviceregistrationmembership.md).
+An abstract resource type indicating the scope that a device registration policy applies to.
+The derived types are [noDeviceRegistrationMembership](../resources/nodeviceregistrationmembership.md), [allDeviceRegistrationMembership](../resources/alldeviceregistrationmembership.md) and [enumeratedDeviceRegistrationMembership](../resources/enumerateddeviceregistrationmembership.md).

 ## Properties